Hyper-diffusion on multiplex networks: Abstract

 \section{Abstract}

 Multiplex networks describe systems whose interactions can be of different nature, and are fundamental to understand complexity of networks beyond the framework of simple graphs.
-Recently it has been pointed out that restricting the attention to pairwise interactions is also a limitation, as the vast majority of complex systems include higher-order interactions and these strongly affect their dynamics.
-Here, we propose hyper-diffusion on multiplex network, a dynamical process in which the diffusion on each single layer is coupled with the diffusion in other layers thanks to the presence of higher-order interactions occurring when there exists link overlap in different layers.
-We show that hyper-diffusion on a duplex (a network with two layers) is driven by Hyper-Laplacians in which the relevance of higher-order interactions can be tuned by a continuous parameter $\delta_{11}$.
-By combining tools of spectral graph theory, applied topology and network science we provide a general understanding of hyper-diffusion on duplex networks, including theoretical bounds on the Fiedler and the largest eigenvalue of Hyper-Laplacians and the asymptotic expansion of their spectrum for $\delta_{11}\ll1$ and $\delta_{11}\gg1$.
-Although hyper-diffusion on multiplex networks does not imply a direct ``transfer of mass" among the layers (i.e. the average state of replica nodes in each layer is a conserved quantity of the dynamics), we find that the dynamics of the two layers is coupled as the relaxation to the steady state becomes synchronous when higher-order interactions are taken into account and the Fiedler eigenvalue of the Hyper-Laplacian is not localized on a single layer of the duplex network.
+Recently it has been pointed out that restricting the attention to pairwise interactions is also a limitation, as the vast majority of complex systems include higher-order interactions that strongly affect their dynamics.
+Here, we propose hyper-diffusion on multiplex networks, a dynamical process in which diffusion on each single layer is coupled with the diffusion in other layers thanks to the presence of higher-order interactions occurring when there exists link overlap.
+We show that hyper-diffusion on a duplex network (a multiplex network with two layers) can be described by the Hyper-Laplacian in which the strength of four-body interactions among every set of four replica nodes connected by a multilink $(1,1)$ can be tuned by a parameter $\delta_{11}\ge 0$.
+The Hyper-Laplacian reduces to the standard lower Laplacian, capturing pairwise interactions at the two layers, when $\delta_{11}=0$.
+By combining tools of spectral graph theory, applied topology and network science we provide a general understanding of hyper-diffusion on duplex networks when $\delta_{11}>0$, including theoretical bounds on the Fiedler and the largest eigenvalue of Hyper-Laplacians and the asymptotic expansion of their spectrum for $\delta_{11}\ll1$ and $\delta_{11}\gg1$.
+Although hyper-diffusion on multiplex networks does not imply a direct ``transfer of mass" among the layers (i.e. the average state of replica nodes in each layer is a conserved quantity of the dynamics), we find that the dynamics of the two layers is coupled as the relaxation to the steady state becomes synchronous when higher-order interactions are taken into account and the Fiedler eigenvalue of the Hyper-Laplacian is not localized in a single layer of the duplex network.